Bill Text: CA SB966 | 2023-2024 | Regular Session | Amended

 A pharmacy benefit manager shall not do any of the following:

-(a) Require an enrollee or insured to use only an affiliated pharmacy that is a retail pharmacy. pharmacy if there are nonaffiliated pharmacies in the network.
+(a) Require an enrollee or insured to use only an affiliated pharmacy if there are nonaffiliated pharmacies in the network.

-(b) Financially induce an enrollee, insured, or prescriber to transfer a prescription only to a retail affiliated pharmacy. pharmacy if there are nonaffiliated pharmacies in the network.
+(b) Financially induce an enrollee, insured, or prescriber to transfer a prescription only to an affiliated pharmacy if there are nonaffiliated pharmacies in the network.

-(c) Require a retail nonaffiliated pharmacy to transfer a prescription to a retail affiliated pharmacy. pharmacy if there are nonaffiliated pharmacies in the network.
-This paragraph does not prevent a health care service plan or the agent of a health care service plan purchaser or pharmacy benefit manager from offering and communicating to enrollees’ financial incentives to use a particular pharmacy, including, but not limited to, reductions in copays or other financial incentives given to the enrollee such as lower copays or costs for a prescription when the prescription is dispensed.
+(c) Require a retail nonaffiliated pharmacy to transfer a prescription to a retail affiliated pharmacy if there are nonaffiliated pharmacies in the network.
+This paragraph does not prevent a purchaser or pharmacy benefit manager from offering and communicating to enrollees or insureds financial incentives to use a particular pharmacy, such as lower copays or costs for a prescription when the prescription is dispensed.

 (d) Unreasonably restrict an enrollee or insured from using a particular contracted retail pharmacy for the purpose of receiving pharmacist services covered by the enrollee’s or insured’s contract or policy.

-(e) Communicate to an enrollee verbally, electronically, or in writing that the enrollee is required to have a prescription dispensed at, or pharmacy services provided by, a particular affiliated pharmacy or pharmacies if there are other pharmacies that have the ability to dispense the medication or provide the services. services and are also in network.
+(e) Communicate to an enrollee or insured verbally, electronically, or in writing insured, in any manner, that the enrollee or insured is required to have a prescription dispensed at, or pharmacy services provided by, a particular affiliated pharmacy or pharmacies if there are other nonaffiliated pharmacies that have the ability to dispense the medication or provide the services and are also in network.

-(f) Deny a contract pharmacy the opportunity to participate in a pharmacy benefits manager network as preferred participation status if the pharmacy is willing to accept the same terms and conditions that the pharmacy benefit manager has established for other pharmacies as a condition of preferred network participation status.
+(f) Deny a nonaffiliated contract pharmacy the opportunity to participate in a pharmacy benefit manager network as preferred participation status if the pharmacy is willing to accept the same terms and conditions that the pharmacy benefit manager has established for affiliated pharmacies as a condition of preferred network participation status.

 17040.